rianjs/pretty-print-gzip-json/README.md

 The project includes a GitHub Actions workflow that:
 - Runs linting and tests on every push and PR
 - Builds the extension
-- Packages the extension for distribution
+- Creates a zip package for distribution
 - Automatically creates release artifacts when a GitHub release is published

 ## Contributing